emberjs/data/guides/typescript/0-installation.md

 ---

 ### Using Types Packages

-> [!IMPORTANT]
-> Type definitions need to be installed top-level, this means
-> you have to install types for every EmberData package
-> `ember-data` depends on.

 Every package in the project that ships types also publishes its types under a second package name.
 This enables older releases to consume these types instead of relying on the DefinitelyTyped project.